 Illuminated sign shall mean a sign that has light cast upon the sign from a source either internal to the sign or from an external light source directed toward such sign.
-Such lighting may be affected via direct lighting, indirect lighting, or halo lighting.
+Such source cannot be a device that changes color, flashes, or alternates lighting may be affected via direct lighting, indirect lighting, or halo lighting.